DUHHHHHHHHHHHH/BudgetTracker/README.md

 # BudgetTracker
-full stack project for uni
+Full stack project for uni.
-doing the API php call first then the front end with react.
+Doing the API php calls first then the front end with react.